Evolution of Playground Safety

 Q. What steps does SRP take to ensure safety in all of their playground designs?

 A. Superior Recreational Products’ design personnel are required to complete Certified Playground Safety Inspector (CPSI) training and certification program.
-This program provides the most comprehensive and up-to-date training on playground safety issues including hazard identification, equipment specifications, surfacing requirements, and risk management methods.
+This program provides the most comprehensive and up-to-date training on safety issues including hazard identification, equipment specifications, surfacing requirements, and risk management methods.

 Our AutoCAD design menu consists of 3D models that include built-in use zones and footing diagrams on separate layers.
 Each structure design is carefully reviewed before release to ensure sufficient space for circulation and that there aren’t overlapping or inadequate use zones.
-Drawings are marked clearly and presented with age recommendations for equipment used within the structure.
+Drawings are marked clearly and presented with age recommendations for equipment used within the play structure.

 Q. Tell me about SRP's testing lab.
 How often are products tested?